lnatu/food-api-app/README.md

 # food-api-app
-A small app use to retrive recipe through provided API
+A small app use to retrieve recipe through provided API
 # install
 npm install
 # run